pawan1198/r-cheatsheets/README.md

 [R](https://cran.r-project.org/)

 ## Installing R and RStudio on Linux
-Install the R-base package using the following code or Use your package manager to install R and R-studio.
+You can just install the R-base package using the following code or Use your package manager to install R and R-studio.

 ## Debian/Ubuntu/Linux Mint
 `apt-get install r-base` (as superuser)